mpenet/casyn/README.md

 TimeUUIDs are supported from [tardis](https://github.com/mpenet/tardis), you will need to use its API to create Type 1 UUIDs, from there encoding/decoding is automatic.

-Joda time support is available, you need to require/use `casyn.codecs.joda`, and use `:date-time` in your schemas.
+Joda time support is available, you need to require/use `casyn.codecs.joda-time`, and use `:date-time` in your schemas.

 Composite types are also supported and use the same type definitions (they can be used as keys, names, values):